quietdeveloper/Apex-Discord-Workout-Bot/README.md

 Get the bot to join your voice channel (!c).
 Play an apex game.
-When it's over say "game over".
+When the mathc is over, say "game over".
-Then the bot will give you your workout rutine for the match :).
+Then, the bot will give you your workout routine for the match :).
 (!dc) to disconnect the bot.

-The bot will basically listen to you and make a workout rutine based on what you say.
+The bot will listen to you and make a workout routine based on what you said during the match.
 Therefore, saying something like "He's on shot bro!!!!" will earn you 10 push ups.

 I don't plan on working on this meme too much.
 I am much more interested in optimizing the actual speech to text bot.